 The 10k is an approximate distance due to the nature of the course and is a two lap race following a route that is mainly off road through magnificent scenery.
 Two laps of footpaths, grass tracks and a short tarmac section twisting around the lakes and pools of the water park, with a section alongside the river.
 Race start time is 10.30am.

 The Xtreme Challenge – Sunday 7th Feb 2016 10.30am – Catton Hall, Staffordshire

 Voted in top 4 adventure races by Runners World in 2012.

 Event starts in 7 months, 0 days, 9 hours, 5 minutes, 38 seconds

 The traffic-free 10k Xtreme Challenge is a different level of cross country running with natural obstacles, man made obstacles, water features, electric fences, smoke bombs, cargo netting and all with beautiful views of the local countryside.

 Catton Hall is a private country house with acres of parkland along the River Trent, a perfect location for large outdoor events, music festivals, caravan rallies, equestrian events, mountain bike rallies as well as corporate hospitality, team building days, and product launches.

 Video – The Xtreme Feb 2013

 The Florette Fradley 10K is a popular run and attracts around 1,000 entrants each year.
 Covering flat, country roads, its a great event for beginners and pros alike.
-Sponsors Florette UK, the bagged salad specialists, are having Team Florette currently trained up by KP Events own personal trainer Sarah Janes, watch out for blogs and photos on their progress in the next few weeks.
+The Fradley 10k has previously been nominated in the national Running Awards for the Best 10k Race in the UK.